kritig-09/voice-cloning-detector/README.md

 **How it works:**

 1. **Audio Input** — The user provides an audio sample through one of three channels: uploading a file, recording live via microphone, or selecting a pre-loaded demo sample.
-2. **Preprocessing** — The audio is loaded and standardized (resampled to a fixed sampling rate) using `librosa`, and basic quality checks are performed (minimum duration, non-silence) to ensure the input is suitable for reliable analysis.
+2. **Preprocessing** — The audio is loaded and standardized (resampled to a fixed sampling rate) using `librosa`, and basic quality checks are performed (minimum duration, non-silence, signal strength) to ensure the input is suitable for reliable analysis.
 3. **Feature Extraction** — The system computes **Mel-Frequency Cepstral Coefficients (MFCCs)**, a set of 13 coefficients that capture the short-term power spectrum of the audio in a way that closely reflects human auditory perception.
 MFCCs are a standard and well-validated feature representation in speech processing tasks, including speaker verification and spoof detection.
 4. **Classification** — The extracted MFCC feature vector is passed into a **Random Forest classifier**, trained on the ASVspoof 2019 dataset, which outputs a binary prediction (Real / AI-Cloned) along with class probabilities.
-5. **Explainability & Visualization** — Alongside the prediction, the system generates a spectrogram of the input audio and a feature-importance chart showing which MFCC coefficients contributed most to the decision, making the system's reasoning transparent rather than a black box.
+5. **Explainability & Visualization** — Alongside the prediction, the system generates a waveform and spectrogram of the input audio, reports audio-level metrics (duration, sample rate, signal quality), and displays a feature-importance chart showing which MFCC coefficients contributed most to the decision — making the system's reasoning transparent rather than a black box.

 This approach was chosen over more complex deep-learning pipelines because MFCC + Random Forest offers a strong balance of accuracy, interpretability, low computational cost, and fast inference — making it practical to deploy as a free, publicly accessible web tool rather than requiring heavy GPU infrastructure.